Colleges by Location

 Beyond academics, the University of Georgia is known for its competitive athletic programs.
 The Bulldogs, UGA's athletic teams, compete in the NCAA Division I Southeastern Conference (SEC).
 UGA's football team, in particular, has a strong following and has produced notable professional players.
 The university's campus life also offers a wealth of student organizations, clubs, and cultural events, ensuring that students have ample opportunities to engage in extracurricular activities and pursue their passions.
 Overall, the University of Georgia provides a stimulating academic environment, a robust campus life, and a welcoming community for students to thrive and succeed.

-Located in Athens, GA and set in a suburban environment, University of Georgia is a public university.
-It has a campus size of 767 acres.
+Located in Athens, GA and set in an urban environment, University of Georgia is a public university.
 This academic institution uses a semester-based calendar.
-It has an acceptance rate of 42%.
-The freshman retention rate at University of Georgia is 94.3% and the six-year graduation rate is 88%.
+It has an acceptance rate of 37%.
+The freshman retention rate at University of Georgia is 94.6% and the six-year graduation rate is 88%.

 The freshmen application deadline for this school is January 1.
 For transfer students, the application deadline is April 1.

-Here are some recent data on important things to consider about University of Georgia.
+Here are some current data on important things to consider about University of Georgia.

 Quick Facts